top of page

 Dr. Brittany Faison in Delaware https://www.mapquest.com/us/delaware/holystone-veterinary-s-487491630

-Here is a couple videos of how to glue ears so you have an idea if it were necessary for your pup. https://youtu.be/gg3nvp-G57k
+Rarely do I have puppies with uncropped ears that go up and look like a donkey but it has happened.
+Here is a couple videos of how to glue ears to keep them down and folded if it were necessary for your pup. https://youtu.be/gg3nvp-G57k

 https://youtu.be/-wpjYDPl6lQ?si=-qozwvTL6qQCv30n